Zyzzyx6/cis237assignment1-1/README.md

 | Documentation       | 5      |
 | **Total**           | **100**|

-## Outside Resources Used
+## Outside Resources Used: StackOverflow, Micrpsoft

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program: No errors that I can find